 The Retirement Revolution: Tips from a Technologist

 What we often get wrong about the future is underestimating the subtle and sweeping nature of innovation.
-Instead of flying cars, we have a system of citizens offering rides to the public, coordinated through a digital network.
-While the future of retirement may not translate into travel to the moon, it could feature a similar tech-enabled structure, leveraging data for more efficient and effective outcomes.
+Instead of flying cars, we have a system of citizensoffering rides to the public, coordinated through a digital network.
+The future of retirement may not translate into travel to the moon, but it could feature a similar tech-enabled structure, leveraging data for more efficient and effective outcomes.

 According to Romi, “Retirement is going to be a deceleration, not a hard stop.
 Savings within Western countries are still quite low relative to expenditure need.
 A lot of people won’t be able to sit on a garden chair in their late sixties or seventies - and many more won’t want to.”

 To account for this fluid journey of work and retirement, including career pivots, retirement interludes, part-time work and longer lives, Romi envisions a centralization of finances that remain invested in the market, even after “retirement” age has been reached.
 If the role of the retail bank becomes significantly reduced in the advent of tech-enabled finance, then this in-market account, accessed with something akin to a debit card, becomes the hub of one’s financial life.
 What’s more, this centralized financial experience could be benefited by “robo” rebalancing by life stage and income need - a scalable proxy for the advice so many employees and retirees seek, as echoed by 75% of our 2019 Global Retirement Reality Report (GR3) responders, but few get.1

 The consumer finance future is ripe enough to attract industry big shots like Goldman Sachs and Apple, as evidenced by their March 2019 credit card collaboration announcement.2 Other tech giants, including Amazon, Google and Samsung, are also anticipating a tech-enabled consumer finance future and are exploring next gen digital payment services to meet the demand.3